-TSI takes a different approach when it concerns long-term Earth-to-Orbit space travel: Spaceplanes
+TSI takes a different approach when it concerns long-term space travel: spaceplanes and spaceships

-The first generation of the Titans Spaceplanes is planned for year-end 2025.
+Manufacturing the first generation of the Titans Spaceplanes and Titans Deep-Spaceships is planned from Q3-2024 onward.

 In the 1970s, the US government and NASA had incredibly ambitious plans to build an equatorial network of 60 solar power systems in Low-Earth Orbit from where solar energy would be beamed back to Earth.